The Grudge 2

 Ending Explained: The Grudge 2

-The final moments of The Grudge 2 reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Grudge 2 reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Grudge 2?